Meet Our Students

 Sophie Junak, BSN, RN, RN-BC is a doctoral student at Columbia University School of Nursing.
 She earned her nursing degree from Louisiana State University Health Science Center where she was in the inaugural cohort of the MUSES (Mentoring Undergraduate Students for Excellence in Scholarship) undergraduate student nurse research program.
 She has continued the work started in her undergraduate research program throughout her nursing career and has published in the Journal of Pediatric Oncology Nursing and received a grant from Memorial Sloan Kettering’s Geri and ME fund to continue her research in the field of pediatric oncology survivorship.
 Her research interests include late effects of cancer therapy in the pediatric population, transitions of care in pediatric cancer survivors, public health and health policy.

-• Susan Maloney, BSN, RN, BA
+• Susan Maloney, BSN, RN

 • Victoria Winogora MSN, NP, BS, RN, BA